About the course

 - written a thesis under the guidance of an expert supervisor;

-- had many opportunities to hear and give talks in philosophy, by attending an annual Graduate Philosophy Conference, talks by invited speakers, philosophy societies, and discussion groups; and
+- had many opportunities to hear and give talks in philosophy, by attending the annual Graduate Philosophy Conference, talks by invited speakers, philosophy societies, and discussion groups; and

 - been a member of a college graduate community, associating with graduates from many countries, cultures, and academic disciplines.

-MSt in Ancient Philosophy graduates usually progress to doctoral programmes, either at the faculty itself or elsewhere.
+MSt in Ancient Philosophy graduates often progress to doctoral programmes, either at the faculty itself or elsewhere.
 Some, however, have pursued non-philosophical academic careers, or careers outside academia, including banking, information technology, law, management consultancy, teaching and public service.
 The graduate destinations of past MSt students are available on the MSt alumni webpages.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in philosophy, Classics or a closely-related discipline.
+- a first-class or strong upper second-class undergraduate degree with honours in philosophy, classics or a closely-related discipline.